 Employment Outlook and Salary Information

-Employment opportunities for aerospace engineers are actually expected to decrease by about two percent between 2014 and 2024, though new types of aircraft design could lead to more demand for people working in research and development.
-In 2015, the median salary for aerospace engineers was $107,830 a year.
+Employment opportunities for aerospace engineers are actually expected to grow by about two percent between 2018 and 2028, though new types of aircraft design could lead to more demand for people working in research and development.
+In 2019, the median salary for aerospace engineers was $116,500 a year.

 Continuing Education Information